sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-agent.md

 * calculate the electricity costs and the carbon footprint of this site
 * monitor the systems in this site.

 Note that all changes made to the  `config/hws-config.yaml` file are taken into account immediately.
-There is therefore no need to restart the *OpenTelemetry Collector*.
+There is therefore no need to restart **${project.name}**.

 ## Configure a site